 Currently, the family, as known in our Western countries, is based on the nuclear model.
-That is a minimal family form, focusing on the father and the mother, as well as their multiple children.
+That is a minimal family form, focusing on the father and the mother and their multiple children.
 This model, whose marriage is the legal representation, is now in disarray.
 Daniel Dagenais has eloquently demonstrated the fact in his book " La fin de la famille moderne " (The End of the Modern Family) 1 .
-In "La famille à l'horizon 2020" (The Family by 2020), Marie Pratte suggests the path of a legal union between a brother and a sister, or between a child and a sick parent as an alternative to marriage 2 .
-Although this opens the door to matrilocal family organization, why limit the scope to two individuals?
+In "La famille à l'horizon 2020" (The Family by 2020), Marie Pratte suggested the path of a legal union between a brother and a sister or between a child and a sick parent as an alternative to marriage 2 .
+Although this opens the door to matrilocal family clan organization, why limit the scope to two individuals?

 The current setbacks of our families are numerous.
 Suffice it to raise its disastrous results on two of its most important social responsibilities:

 - Fulfill children’s primary need for a stable and safe environment from birth to adulthood.

 In terms of population renewal, today's modern family performance remains below the minimum threshold since the 1980s for the vast majority, and since 2000 for almost all developed countries 3 .
 That is serious because, to compensate, our governments undertook very poorly planned immigration policies.
 A society incapable of self-renewal is seriously ill.
 And in a sick society, welcoming and integrating immigrants can only be problematic4 .